Joe Arnold

-Joseph A. Arnold (born February 26, 1947) is a former American college and professional baseball coach.
+Joseph A. Arnold (born February 26, 1947) is an American former college and professional baseball coach.
 During his twenty-four seasons as a head coach, Arnold led the college baseball teams at Florida Southern College, the University of Florida, and Polk State College, and also served as the manager of two Class A minor league teams within the New York Yankees organization.
+Arnold was inducted into the National College Baseball Hall of Fame in Lubbock, Texas in March 2015.

 Early years

 Arnold was born in Daytona Beach, Florida.
 He attended Lake Worth High School in Lake Worth, Florida, where he was a pitcher for the Lake Worth Trojans high school baseball team.

 Playing career

 He attended Miami-Dade Community College, where he was a standout pitcher for the MDCC baseball team, and was recognized as a junior college All-American in 1966 and 1967.
 After he exhausted his junior college eligibility, he transferred to Arizona State University in Tempe, Arizona, where he played for the Arizona State Sun Devils baseball team in 1968.

 Following the 1968 college season, the Houston Astros selected Arnold in the third round (55th pick overall) of the 1968 MLB Draft.
 He appeared in 114 games while playing for four different Class A affiliates of the Astros in 1968 and 1969; in two seasons, he batted .221 and won his only appearance as a pitcher.